monikaly13/TicTacToe/README.md

 # Using Maven
 mvn javafx:run

-# Or run the JAR directly
+# Or Using the JAR File
 java -jar target/tic-tac-toe-game-1.0.jar
 ```